Hommersåk

-Hommersåk has bus connections to the city of Sandnes and boat connections to the city of Stavanger, across the fjord.
 There are a few shops and a small shopping centre called Bryggen.
 There is also a sports centre with swimming facilities.
-The village and its surroundings is a popular place for cottages and leisure boats among people from the Stavanger/Sandnes area.
+The village and its surroundings are popular places for cottages and leisure boats among people from the Stavanger/Sandnes area.
 There are two churches in the village: Riska Church and the historic Old Riska Church.
 The island of Uskjo lies just off the coast of Hommersåk to the north.

+Transport

+Hommersåk has bus connections to the city of Sandnes and boat connections to the city of Stavanger, across the fjord.

+Sport

+The Riska Motorsykkelklubb organise motorcycle trials and previously motorcycle speedway.
+The speedwaybane held the final of the Norwegian Individual Speedway Championship in 1994, 1996, 1998, 2004, 2010 and 2014.